canonical/lxd/specs/command-line-user-experience.md

  * images
  * container hosts

-lxc defaults to interacting with the local lxd daemon, remote operations must be prefixed with the remote server's name followed by a colon.
+lxc defaults to interacting with the local LXD daemon, remote operations must be prefixed with the remote server's name followed by a colon.

 Some examples with the "status" command:

 Command                               | Result
 :------                               | :-----
-lxc info                              | Show some information on the local lxd server lxc info dakara:                      | Same but against the remote "dakara" server lxc info c1                           | Show information about the "c1" container lxc images info ubuntu/trusty/amd64   | Show information about the "ubuntu/trusty/amd64" image (alias)
+lxc info                              | Show some information on the local LXD server lxc info dakara:                      | Same but against the remote "dakara" server lxc info c1                           | Show information about the "c1" container lxc images info ubuntu/trusty/amd64   | Show information about the "ubuntu/trusty/amd64" image (alias)